-We are creating a 1.5-km trail extension and lookout to provide an enhanced nature experience and improved observation of the wetland by Goodwin Bay.
-The extension will connect to the main trail and provide access to the central part of the wetland and to several different wetland border and upland habitats on the north side of the property.
-An observation tower will offer a mid-wetland vantage point for the study of resident and migratory wildfowl and other animal life adjacent to the Ottawa River.
+We have created a 1.5-km trail extension to provide an enhanced nature experience and improved observation of the wetland by Goodwin Bay.
+The extension connects to the main trail and provides access to the central part of the wetland and to several different wetland border and upland habitats on the north side of the property.
+A planned observation tower will offer a mid-wetland vantage point for the study of resident and migratory wildfowl and other animal life adjacent to the Ottawa River.
 We will also build an Osprey nesting tower nearby.

 The Club built the Macnamara Trail in the late 1990’s, and continues to operate and maintain it through an agreement with Nylene Canada, which owns 280 acres next to their plant on McNab Street.
 Through Nylene’s generosity and the Club’s diligence, the community has access to the 4.5 kilometre Macnamara Trail on this private property in the Nopiming Crown Game Preserve adjacent to the Ottawa River at Goodwin Bay.

 Located in the suburban southeast side of Arnprior, the Macnamara Trail is used by Arnprior residents and surrounding communities for passive recreation and peaceful appreciation of the natural world.
 It connects to the town’s Millennium Trail system via the MacLachlin Trail and is adjacent to the McLean Park and McLean ball diamond fields by the Ottawa River.
 Using the Millennium Trail network, an energetic hiker can walk from the trailhead to enjoy the waterfront views by McLean Park, cross the Madawaska River bridge into downtown Arnprior, visit the library, and explore the old growth trees in Gillies Grove.